 Not only does it create an emotional bond with your workers, but it also helps to put a human face on your brand.

 As a result, both employees and clients are happy to spread the word about your stuff.
-Let's take a look at a post from IBM:

 - Introduce your team

-- Tell about employees' achievements
+- Brag about employees' achievements